meteor/tutorials/content/angular/step02.md

 To use Angular in our app, we first need to remove the default UI package of Meteor, called `Blaze`.

-We also need to remove Meteor's default ECMAScript2015 package named `ecmascript` because Angular-Meteor uses a package named `angular-babel` in order to get both ECMAScript2015 and AngularJS DI annotations.

 We remove it by running:

     meteor remove blaze-html-templates

+Now we need to replace it with UI package for angular:

-    meteor remove ecmascript
+    meteor add angular-templates

-Now we need to add the [angular-meteor package](http://angular-meteor.com/) by typing the following command into the command line:
+To start working with [angular-meteor](http://angular-meteor.com/), let's add some NPM packages.

-    meteor add angular
+    meteor npm install --save angular angular-meteor

 To start working on our todos list app, let's replace the code of the default starter app with the code below.
 Then we'll talk about what it does.